Our Focus: Protecting Productive Landscapes, Fostering Great Communities

 As historic as that effort was, Governor Tom McCall understood that, to be successful, Oregon needed a citizen watchdog group to ensure that local decisions reflected the voices of Oregonians and not those of special interests.

 So Governor McCall, along with a young lawyer named Henry Richmond, created 1000 Friends of Oregon.
 Citizens had a new champion to fight for them.

 Since 1975, 1000 Friends of Oregon has defended productive Oregon landscapes and the families they support, while promoting the qualities community, economy and environment that have made Oregon such a special place to live.

 1000 Friends has been there every step of the way.
-We've been doing it for 37 years and we'll be at it for at least 37 more.
+We've been doing it for forty years and we'll be at it for at least forty more.
 No other organization does what we do for Oregon.